openjdk/jextract/doc/GUIDE.md

 void foo_variadic(int x, ...);
 ```

-Jextract generates not a regular method, but a _class_, which represents the invoker:
+Jextract doesn't generates a regular method, but a _class_, which represents the invoker:

 ```java
 // mylib.h